-Payments for submission (producer incentive, vet fee rebate, collect and document, and freight), TSE laboratory tests and other laboratory tests to investigate alternate diagnoses may be claimed from the NTSESP incentive scheme for clinically consistent cattle and sheep submissions that meet the eight incentive eligibility criteria below.
-Clinically consistent goat submissions are only eligible for the collect and document fee.
+Payments for submission (producer incentive, vet fee rebate, collect and document, and freight), TSE laboratory tests and other laboratory tests to investigate alternate diagnoses may be claimed from the NTSESP incentive scheme for clinically consistent submissions that meet the eight incentive eligibility criteria below.

-- Species only cattle, sheep and goats are eligible for payment. - Live examination the animal must be examined while alive by the submitting veterinarian or biosecurity officer to independently establish the clinical state prior to euthanasia and sampling - Age - - \circ cattle must be at least 30 months but less than nine years of age - o sheep and goats must be 18 months of age or older (preferably less than 5 years) - Clinically consistent animal the animal must have at least two clinical signs consistent with BSE or scrapie as per Appendix 4 (Clinical history and post-mortem report form) - Sample type and quality submitters must submit complete samples of the correct tissues (brain and spinal cord) of diagnostic quality for TSE evaluation to a participating laboratory as per these national guidelines - Completion of required forms each submission must include completed documentation as per the policy and procedures of the relevant agency including a completed laboratory submission form and Clinical history and post-mortem report from (Appendix 4) or equivalent. - 1 or 2 animals only per disease incident per property. - Conflict of interest the submitting veterinarian or biosecurity officer must not have an actual or perceived conflict of interest with the recipient of a payment arising from the NTSESP (e.g. a financial or family link to them);
+- Species only cattle and sheep are eligible for payment. - Live examination the animal must be examined while alive by the submitting veterinarian or biosecurity officer to independently establish the clinical state prior to euthanasia and sampling - Age - o cattle must be at least 30 months but less than nine years of age - o sheep must be 18 months of age or older (preferably less than 5 years) - Clinically consistent animal the animal must have at least two clinical signs consistent with BSE or scrapie as per Appendix 4 (Clinical history and post-mortem report form) - Sample type and quality submitters must submit complete samples of the correct tissues (brain and spinal cord) of diagnostic quality for TSE evaluation to a participating laboratory as per these national guidelines - Completion of required forms each submission must include completed documentation as per the policy and procedures of the relevant agency including a competed laboratory submission form and Clinical history and post-mortem report from (Appendix 4) or equivalent. - 1 or 2 animals only per disease incident per property. - Conflict of interest the submitting veterinarian or biosecurity officer must not have an actual or perceived conflict of interest with the recipient of a payment arising from the NTSESP (e.g. a financial or family link to them);